shanshantina/Note-Taker/README.md

   * [Questions](#questions)

   ## Installation
   Instructions to get the application run: <br/>1.
 Download and install [Visual Studio Code](https://code.visualstudio.com/Download) if user don't have it installed in the computer. <br/> 2.
 Download and install [Node.js](https://nodejs.org/en/) if user don't have it installed in the computer. <br/> 3.
-Open the terminal, first run `npm install express`: <br/> * `express.js` will create a server to return the data to the client in the form of a response. <br/> The application itself can locate from here [Note Taker]().
+Open the terminal, first run `npm install express`: <br/> * `express.js` will create a server to return the data to the client in the form of a response. <br/><br/> The deployed application itself can locate from here [Note Taker](https://note-taker-shanshanxu.herokuapp.com/).

   ## Usage
   Note Taker is a web application that can be used to write and save notes.
 When user opens the Note Taker, then user is presented with a landing page with a link to a notes page: <br/>1. when user clicks on the link to the notes page, then the user is presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column. <br/>2. when user enters a new note title and the note’s text, then a Save icon appears in the navigation at the top of the page. <br/>3. when user clicks on the Save icon, then the new note user have entered is saved and appears in the left-hand column with the other existing notes. <br/>4. when user clicks on an existing note title in the list in the left-hand column, then that note appears in the right-hand column. <br/>5. when user clicks on the Write icon in the navigation at the top of the page, then user is presented with empty fields to enter a new note title and the note’s text in the right-hand column. <br/>6. when user click on the Delete icon besides the existing note in the list in the left-hand column, then that note is deleted from the list. <br/><br/>![demo](./assets/images/note-taker.gif)